 Explanation of conversion methods

-To LowerCase method changes the case of all text in the source
+This action changes the case of text in the source area to lower case.

 "Smart" capitalization option changes all text to lower case,